(Biology • Discomfort • Physiology)

-While the mind can be a powerful deterrent in the quality of sleep one gets, the body, its demands, ongoing changes and, general discomfort can be as equally prohibitive.
+While the mind can be a powerful deterrent in the quality of sleep one gets, the body, its demands, ongoing changes, and general discomfort can be equally prohibitive.
 Sleep needs change as we age and go through major life events like pregnancy, menopause, and illness.
-Some discomfort may be temporary while others could be lifelong.
+Some discomfort may be temporary while others can be lifelong.
 No matter where we are in life or where our health stands, we all need to be comfortable and physically nourished to fall – and stay – asleep.
+The body sleep factor describes how your biology, physical discomforts, and individual physiology impact your sleep.

 There are many physical aspects that can impact sleep – from something as simple as needing to go to the bathroom in the middle of the night to an ongoing condition, like Restless Leg Syndrome.
 According to the Cleveland Clinic, Restless Leg Syndrome is present during the day but the urge to move may worsen or only happen in the evening.
 Individuals that experience this sensation can feel tired during the day and then unable to sleep at night.
 Similarly, more than 18 million Americans have Sleep Apnea, another nighttime condition that often involves heavy snoring and impaired breathing at night, ultimately diminishing both the quantity and quality of sleep.